 __Quantabank__ actually provides the following account types: - Basic Checking Accounts. - Savings Accounts. - Interest-Bearing Checking Accounts. - Money Market Accounts. - Brokerage Accounts.
 What of this accounts are you interested in? (i.e _Savings account_)

 Now, to fulfill the user knowledge needs, we should provide to the user additional replies for each of the proposed options.
-We the purposes of this example can only provide an answer for the “Savings account” question.
+For the purposes of this example, we can just provide an answer for the “Savings account” question.
 To accomplish this easy task we must create a new answer.
-Presse the + New answer button in the chatbot Charlie toolbar (as before).
+Presse the + New answer button in the chatbot Charlie toolbar (as above).
 Fill the fields with the following data:

 Click on CREATE ANSWER.
 Now we can test all the questions-answers workflow in the SIMULATE VISITOR view (press SIMULATE VISITOR in the Request panel).
 Click on the widget and press “New conversation”.
 After the chatbot greetings us with “Hello”, we can type our first question: